Getting Started: Alerting

 true and creates an alert if the average value for the last 3 samples exceeds

 avg() > 50

-Open Filter tab in the rule editor to allow out-of-order values and to disable the time filter by setting the grace period to
+Open Filter tab in the rule editor to allow out-of-order values and to disable the Time Filter by setting the grace interval to

 Pro Tip.
 You can also import the rule from the XML file temperature_rule.xml.

 Return to Data Entry page and submit a few commands with the value greater than

 Open Alerts > Open Alerts page in the main menu to view currently opened alerts.